-A big challenge in event classification is how to differentiate between $T{long}$ and $T{short}$ events, a task that requires judging the relative preference between two given paths.
+A major challenge in event classification is how to differentiate between T{long} and T{short} events, a task that requires judging the relative preference between two given paths.
 Individual routers use locally configured routing policies to choose the most preferred path among available ones.
 Because we do not have precise knowledge of the routing policies, we must derive effective heuristics to infer a routers' path preference.
-It is possible that our heuristics label two paths with equal preference, in which case the event will be classified as $T{equal}$ .
+It is possible that our heuristics label two paths with equal preference, in which case the event will be classified as T{equal} .
 However, a good path ranking heuristic should minimize such ambiguity.

-2.4 Comparing AS Paths
+D. Comparing AS Paths

-If a routing event has non-empty $p{start}$ and $p{end}$ , then the relative preference between $p{start}$ and $p{end}$ determines whether the event is a $T{long}$ or $T{short}$ .
-This would be an easy task for controlled experiments using beacon prefixes, since one simply create such events by manipulating AS paths.
-This was done in the previous studies such as [10], which used AS paths with length up to 30 AS hops to simulate $T{long}$ events.
+If a routing event has non-empty p{start} and p{end} , then the relative preference between p{start} and p{end} determines whether the event is a T{long} or T{short} .
+In the controlled experiments using beacon prefixes, one can create such events by manipulating AS paths.
+For example in [1], AS paths with length up to 30 AS hops were used to simulate T{long} events.

 However in general there has been no good way to infer routers' preferences among multiple available AS paths to the same destination.
 Given a set of available paths, a BGP router chooses the most preferred one through a decision process.
-During this process, the router usually considers several factors in the following order: local preference (which usually reflects the local routing policy configuration), AS path length, the MED attribute value, IGP cost, and tiebreaking rules.
+During this process, the router usually considers several factors in the following order: local preference (which reflects the local routing policy configuration), AS path length, the MED attribute value, IGP cost, and tie-breaking rules.
 Some of the previous efforts in estimating path preference tried to emulate a BGP router's decision process to various degrees.
-For example, [10, 12, 7] used path length only.
+For example, [1], [2], [12] used path length only.
 Because BGP is not a shortest-path routing protocol, however, it is known that the most preferred BGP paths are not always the shortest paths.
 In addition, there often exist multiple shortest paths with equal AS hop lengths.
 There are also a number of other efforts in inferring AS relationship and routing policies.
 However as we will show later in this section, none of the existing approaches significantly improves the inference accuracy.